SihamWeb/SihamWeb/README.md

 <h1>👋 Hello World 👋</h1>

 I'm <strong>Charef Siham</strong>, a student in <strong>Licence professionnelle IT professions - Web applications</strong> (3rd year).
-I would like to become a <strong>great full-stack developer</strong>.
+I would like to become a <strong>great full-stack developer</strong> but I'd especially like to specialise in <strong>mobile applications</strong>.

 <h2>:computer: The computer tools I use</h2>
 <p>